Business & Community Partnerships

 Did you know that FCCPS participates in partnerships with 500+ businesses, non-profits, government agencies and individuals?

 The Big Partnership Directory includes recognition of partnerships.
-We encourage everyone throughout Falls Church to show appreciation for the generosity of these partners.
 Support the businesses that are committed to our schools.
 Shop there.
 Eat there.
 Recommend them.
 Thank them.

 What do community partners do for our schools?
 They judge science fairs and cooking competitions.
 They donate money, food and supplies to PTAs, Band and Athletic Booster programs.
 They sponsor Falls Church Education Foundation and All Night Grad Celebration programs.
-They provide gifts and meals to welcome new teachers.
 They collect holiday gifts and meals for families.
-They bring the fire trucks to teach fire safety and lead field trips to the Waste Transfer Station.
+They share their career stories to help students imagine what comes after high school.
 They offer opportunities for students to get involved by serving the community or learning about business.
 But wait, there’s more!

 Partners host activities and fundraisers for school families of all ages - dinners, story hours, arts programming.
 They donate swag to the Hippo-Tiger-Giraffe Games, FIRST Lego League, and support Family STEAM Nights.
 Outdoor classrooms and gardens benefit from plant donations and sweat equity.
 Partners mentor students participating in FIRST Robotics, National History Day and science competitions.

-TJ fifth graders learn first-hand about problem solving from those who shared expertise for their PYP Project.
-No matter what the need, our partners are consistently available to lend a hand.
-Our partners are always ready to inspire students.
+TJ fifth graders learn first-hand about problem solving from those who share expertise for their PYP Project.
+No matter what the need, our partners are consistently available to lend a hand and inspire students.
 At MEHMS, volunteers have many opportunities to participate.
 Every spring the Henderson Career Fair includes hundreds of enthusiastic participants who share their career story.

 Have you seen the banners and signs during athletic events at GMHS?
 Local businesses support athletics and musicians with contributions to the Band and Athletic Boosters.
 Student performing arts groups regularly share their talent in community events.
 Partners are introducing GMHS students to real-life practitioners of careers that interest them.
 Professionals visit classrooms to share their expertise and career stories.
 STEAM (Science, Technology, Engineering, Arts & Math) volunteers work directly with teachers to bring expertise into classrooms and extracurricular clubs.